-Bradley Whitford and Catherine Keener as her mom and dad both entertain.
-Whitford is chummy and bracing, spouting liberal-sounding quotes ("I would have voted for Obama a third time If I could"), which alarm Chris even more, while Keener appears nice - but there's a hostility about her that makes you wary.
+Bradley Whitford and Catherine Keener as her parents both entertain.
+Whitford is chummy and bracing, spouting liberal-sounding quotes ("I would have voted for Obama a third time If I could"), which alarm Chris even more, while Keener appears nice, though there's something about her that makes the audience wary from the start.

-Caleb Landry Jones plays Rose's 'physical' brother Jeremy and there's just a sense of uneasiness and potential for violence whenever he's on screen.
+Caleb Landry Jones plays Rose's 'physical' brother Jeremy and there's just enough of a sense of uneasiness and potential for violence whenever he's on screen.

 This is a film where the script and its characters have a depth that in other films is too often traded for cheap scares.

 There's a lot we haven't mentioned, like Marcus Henderson and Betty Gabriel's performances as the 'Help' that start off as one thing and become something else altogether.
 Or LilRel Howery as Chris's friend Rod, who delivers many of the film's best lines.